sam-osung/Multi-Environment-AWS-EKS-Infrastructure-with-Terraform/README.md

 Never share state files between environments.

+Before initializing Terraform, ensure the S3 bucket and DynamoDB table for the remote backend already exist.

 Use **IAM** User/roles with least privileges for Terraform execution.

 Keep your state backend (S3/DynamoDB) properly secured.